Myanmar Extends Suspension Period Of Intl Commercial Flights Until End Of January - UrduPoint

 The measures will continue to be extended as the infection of the disease remains increasing in most of the countries and regions, the statement said.

-Discussions are being carried out among relevant ministries for the phase-by-phase resumption of international commercial flights in line with healthcare standard procedures depending on the situation on the disease, the statement added.
+Discussions are being carried out among concern ministries for the phase-by-phase resumption of international commercial flights in line with healthcare standard procedures depending on the situation on the disease, the statement added.